darklorddad/Swinburne-COS40005-CTPA-FLORENCE/florence/README.md

 1.  **User Action:** The user clicks the verification link in their email (e.g., `florence://login-callback#access_token=...`).
 2.  **OS → Client:** The mobile operating system opens the Florence app due to the custom `florence://` URL scheme.
 3.  **Client (Supabase SDK):**
     a.
-The `supabase_flutter` library, initialised at app startup, automatically intercepts the incoming deep link.
+The `Supabase.initialize()` function, called at app startup, registers an internal listener for deep links.
     b.
-It parses the `access_token` and `refresh_token` from the URL fragment.
+When the app is opened by the link, this listener automatically intercepts it.
     c.
-It communicates **directly with the Supabase Auth service** to confirm the email verification.
+The library parses the `access_token` and `refresh_token` from the URL fragment.
     d.
-It creates and securely stores the session locally on the device.
+It communicates **directly with the Supabase Auth service** to confirm the email verification and then creates and securely stores the session locally on the device.
-4.  **Client (Navigation):** The successful creation of the session triggers the app's central `onAuthStateChange` listener, which automatically navigates the user from the splash/login screen to the main dashboard.
+4.  **Client (Navigation):** The successful storage of the session causes the `supabase.auth.onAuthStateChange` stream to emit a `signedIn` event.
+The app's central listener, subscribed to this stream, receives the event and automatically navigates the user from the splash/login screen to the main dashboard.

 ### 4. Session Refresh Flow (Client-Side)